markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 As we can see, each step will take up less vertical space and have a little more interesting layout for the user to experience while also keeping the content together in a meaningful way.

-Before we begin coding, let's take a minute and look at the above mockup and consider how many "containers" we'd want to make for this content to be easily laid out using flexbox properties.
+Before we begin coding, let's take a minute and look at the above mock-up and consider how many "containers" we'd want to make for this content to be easily laid out using flexbox properties.
 The answer may be a little trickier than you would think just by glancing at it, but think of how we made containers around the `header` and `footer` elements' children to position them properly.

 > HINT: When in doubt, grab a piece of paper and physically recreate the layout using by just drawing the boxes that contain the content.
 You don't have to be an artist, but drawing the layout helps visualize it so it is easier to transfer to CSS!